On a trip once I saw a volcano erupting in the distance. What an exhilarating, once-in-a-lifetime experience that was!

 Consumers are choosing experiences over stuff… experience is the new branding.

 Proving that you know your client can translate directly into brand loyalty.
-That’s why access to client insights is vital – analytics and social media help us predict trends and preferences among travellers, and also manage our reputations.
+Gain valuable insights by studying search analytics on your website and social media platforms in order to predict trends and preferences among your audiences.
 Travellers will rely increasingly upon recommendations from other travellers, especially from online reviews.
-It’s a simple matter of embracing digital tools and enhancing your online visibility.
-This is also a way to gauge your client’s satisfaction with your service.
+Knowing the client will inform your marketing efforts, so that you create the right content to evoke the requisite emotion.

 Emotion is at the heart of experiential travel.
 And this is where your marketing assets come into play.